Tommy Hanson: Los Angeles Angels of Anaheim

 Hanson was traded to the Angels in exchange for pitcher Jordan Walden on November 30, 2012.
 He played one season with the Angels, recording a 4–3 record with a 5.42 ERA in 15 appearances (13 starts) in 2013.
 He took a six-day bereavement leave in April after the death of his stepbrother.
 After returning and making two starts, he was granted a three-week personal leave to deal with what he described as his "mental issues with the death".
 After the season, Hanson was non-tendered by the Angels, making him a free agent.

-Later career
+Chicago White Sox

 On February 11, 2014, Hanson agreed to a major league contract with the Texas Rangers.
 He was released on March 26.

 On April 7, 2014, Hanson agreed to a minor league contract with the Chicago White Sox.
-He spent the season with the Charlotte Knights, who placed him on the DL on June 12 due to a shoulder injury, which caused him to miss the rest of the season.
+He spent the season with the Triple-A Charlotte Knights, who placed him on the disabled list on June 12 due to a shoulder injury, which caused him to miss the rest of the season.

+San Francisco Giants

 Hanson agreed to a minor league contract with the San Francisco Giants on May 13, 2015.
-He was assigned to the San Jose Giants and was promoted to the Sacramento River Cats on July 5.
-He made eleven starts for Sacramento during the remainder of the season, pitching to a 3-5 record and a 5.60 ERA.
+He was assigned to the High-A San Jose Giants and was promoted to the Triple-A Sacramento River Cats on July 5.
+Hanson made eleven starts for Sacramento during the remainder of the season, pitching to a 3-5 record and a 5.60 ERA with 40 strikeouts.